This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 A lot of people think that circles, lines, or grooves on a coin make the coin rare and valuable.
 However, these are not coin errors.

-Coins experience so much wear and tear throughout their lives, and many end up taking quite a beating in the process — resulting in PMD.
+Coins experience so much wear and tear throughout their lives, and many end up taking quite a beating in the process — resulting in Post Mint Damaged coins.

-Sometimes, signs of coin damage look unusual to an unassuming coin collector, who mistakes PMD (or PSD) as a Mint error.
+Sometimes, signs of coin damage look unusual to an unassuming coin collector who mistakes PMD (or PSD) as a Mint error, or a legit mistake that was made at the U.S. Mint.

 Being able to tell Post Strike Damage apart from a strike error takes years of experience.
 But here are a few ways to determine if your coin has U.S. Mint errors or if it has Post Mint Damage: